nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The following is an example usage scenario of how a member is added to a team:

-Precondition: Name provided is valid and the current working team is set to the team that the member should be added to.
+Precondition: Index provided is valid and the current working team is set to the team that the member should be added to.

-1. User keys in `add_member` command with the person's name.
+1. User keys in `add_member` command along with the person's index.
-2. The person with the specified name in the list is added to the team.
+2. The person at the specified index in the list is added to the team.

 If any of the following occurs:

-1. Name is not alphanumeric
+1. The index provided is less than 1
-2. Name provided does not match any persons' name
+2. The index provided is greater than the number of persons in TruthTable
-3. Person with specified name is already in the team
+3. Person at the specified index is already in the team

 Then, an appropriate exception will be thrown and the respective error message will be shown to the user.